 Design Reinvents the Brand

-Moving along the corridor, the undulating walnut veneer surface glides past the transparent conference room where clients can plan their event, selecting menus and services in full view of the company’s daily functions.
+Moving along the corridor, the undulating walnut veneer surface glides past the transparent conference room where clients can plan their event, selecting menus in view of the company’s daily functions.
 Finally the Experience Kitchen reveals itself as a hospitality venue where food is prepared for and in front of guests for intimate tastings at the dining table or on the outdoor patio.
 As the focal point of the design, the Experience Kitchen features a custom-designed prep and cooking station that slopes in height to accommodate standing cooking demonstrations and seated tastings.